Home / Features

 Honest audit log

-Every call is written to a log in your own database, denied attempts included, with the argument keys but never the values.
+Every call is written to a log in your own database, denied attempts included, with the argument keys and a short note of the identifiers it touched (ids, slugs, statuses), never free-text content.
+Since 1.5.0 it covers governance too: which ability you switched on, which setting you changed.
+Filter it and export the result as CSV.

 Guarded writes